Skip to content

 Just as nodes can have properties, so can edges.
 Edge properties are represented in Rel using hyperedges.

-In Rel, an edge property is a value node connected to two (or more) entity nodes via a ternary edge.
+In Rel, an edge property is a value node connected to two or more entity nodes via a ternary edge.

 Hyperedge

-Defining and Populating Edge Properties
+Defining Edge Properties

 def employs_since = {